 What to Do If You’re Currently Dealing With Breakouts

 If you’re someone who is in the midst of dealing with breakouts, I completely understand how real the struggle is.
 When you’re in the middle of it, sometimes it feels like the road to clear skin is completely obscured.
 The first thing I always tell people is that acne is a disease for which there is no known cure.
 I don’t say this to discourage anyone, just to help people understand what’s realistic and how they should set their expectations.

-I also highly recommend scheduling a consultation with someone who will personalize your skincare routine or, if your acne is severe, seeing a dermatologist.
-Severe acne can lead to indented scarring that lasts a lifetime, and a dermatologist will be able to start you on a prescription retinoid to help prevent this.
+I also highly recommend scheduling a consultation with someone who will personalize your skincare routine or, if your breakouts are severe, seeing a dermatologist.
+Severe breakouts can lead to indented scarring that lasts a lifetime, and a dermatologist will be able to start you on a prescription retinoid to help prevent this.

 Next, make sure you’re not falling for these 35 skincare myths and mistakes.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”